cheapjack/MoT/README.md

 This uses Martin O'Hanlon's [mcpi](https://github.com/martinohanlon/mcpi) the Minecraft: Pi Edition API Python Library and his and Zhuowei's [Canary Raspberry Juice](https://github.com/martinohanlon/CanaryRaspberryJuice) plugin for use with FACT's CloudMaker Minecraft Server

+You can view the [Minecraft CloudMaker Server with this link](http://mc.fact.co.uk:8123/)

 ###Requirements

 You need to clone this repo into your home directory and edit the server.py file depending on whether you are connecting to CloudMaker on a pi or not.